dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 I wouldn't say I was bored.
 I was learning and growing in my skills.
 I just recognized that the majority of the problems I was solving were pretty close together.
 I was being challenged in some ways, but not in the deep, technical understanding of how computers worked.

 Around this time, I also started looking for other roles.
 As I searched, I noticed that most roles I got excited about all mentioned a preference towards a higher degree.
-I thought this was interesting as I had always it didn't mean that much.
+I thought this was interesting as I had always thought a higher degree it didn't mean that much in the industry.

 I started doing some more research.
-I took a look at the people around me who had the roles I was wanting to grow into.
+I took a look at the people around me who had the roles I was wanting to grow into (Staff, Principal, etc.).
 I realized that many of these people did have some form of a graduate degree, after all.
 Not enough reason to go back to school on its own, but there seemed to be a correlation between the roles I wanted and an advanced degree.

 During this time, I also learned another thing about myself.
-I had signed up to take all of these online classes, but I never took them.
-I might start watching a lecture or two but never finish.
+I had signed up to take all of these online classes to learn things like ML or AWS, but I had a hard time finishing them.
+I might watch a few lectures and do the first assignment but it would always trail off.

 Why?

 I've come to learn that for me, I need rigorous structure.
 I need some skin in the game.
 I need something to keep me pushing through when the content got hard or I got distracted by some other new shiny course to take.
+Some might say I needed more discipline.
+My take is that we all have different ways in which we create discipline and motivation within ourselves.
+Some people are fine with an online course and create their own schedule.
+I've simply come to learn that for myself, the additional structure of having a set time for class for a specific duration with deadlines is what helps me stay motivated.

-Putting the pieces together, I recognized that I hadn't really fulfilled my desire to learn as much as I wanted.
+I started realizing that I was hungry to learn, but I was going to have to make a change to enable that learning based on my learning style.
 I wasn't growing in the way I wanted to grow in my work.
 And I recognized that the roles I wanted to move into were employing people with advanced degrees.
-It made sense.

 It was time to go back.